A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Introduction

+Our second group of results derives implications for the performance of linear pools.
+In Proposition \ref{prop:equidist}, we present sufficient conditions for optimality of equal weights, nesting existing conditions for point forecasts.
+Motivated by the specific structure of kernel scores, we consider dynamic weights that reflect information on forecast disagreement, instead of being constant over time (Remark \ref{remark:csr}).
+We further show that a linear pool of calibrated componenents is underconfident, with the amount of underconfidence depending on forecast disagreement (Proposition \ref{prop:under}).
+In order to put the properties of linear pooling in perspective, we present novel results on quantile-based forecast combination which has become a popular alternative to linear pooling \citep[see e.g.][]{FakoorEtAl2023}.
+While quantile-based combination can have better calibration properties than linear pooling (Proposition \ref{lpvsqp}), a quantile-based combination of auto-calibrated components fails to be auto-calibrated (Proposition \ref{prop:qpac}), mirroring existing results for linear pooling.

-In macroeconomics and finance, many studies consider notions of disagreement to either measure economic conditions (as in \citealt{ZarnowitzLambros1987}, \citealt{LahiriSheng2010} and the studies surveyed by \citealt{Clements2023} and \citealt{ClarkMertens2024}), or to test economic theories (as in \citealt{CoibionEtAl2012}, \citealt{dovern2015} and \citealt{AndradeEtAl2016}).
-The characterization derived in this paper suggests principled measures of forecast disagreement for various applied settings.
-In particular, it covers the case of disagreement among probability distributions (rather than point forecasts), relating to recent work by \cite{CumingsEtAl2021} and \cite{MitchellEtAl2024}.
+In macroeconomics and finance, many studies consider notions of disagreement to either measure economic conditions (see \citealt{ClarkMertens2024} and the references therein), or to test economic theories (see e.g. \citealt{CoibionEtAl2012}).
+As a side effect, the results of this paper suggest principled measures of forecast disagreement for various applied settings.
+In particular, we cover the case of disagreement among probability distributions (rather than point forecasts) recently studied by \cite{CumingsEtAl2021} and \cite{MitchellEtAl2024}.
+In Section \ref{sec:illustration}, we illustrate a new measure of disagreement among bivariate forecast distributions that are based on either surveys or a Bayesian vector autoregressive model.

+The present paper complements recent independent work by \cite{AllenEtAl2024} on linear pooling for kernel scores.
+They consider computational aspects (see their Proposition 2), a linear pool variant based on order statistics (their Section 4.2) and empirical analysis of weather forecasts (their Section 5).
+By contrast, our focus is on generalizing forecast combination results obtained under squared error loss, and the themes we study -- in particular, forecast disagreement -- are motivated by economic applications.